frobiac/adnw/README.md

 About
 -----
-This is a firmware for AVR microcontrollers with USB device support like the Teensy to simulate a keyboard and a mouse.
-It was created for a custom split keyboard design with 4x6 keys on each side in a matrix layout but could be adapted easily for other hardware.
+This is a firmware for AVR microcontrollers with USB device support to simulate a keyboard and a mouse.
+It was initially created for a custom split keyboard design with 4x6 keys on each side but can be adapted easily for other hardware.

-By default, it implements a different, more ergonomic layout without any further drivers on any host operating system.
+By default, it implements a more ergonomic layout without any further drivers on any host operating system.
 In its current state, the well evolved [AdNW layout][adnw] is implemented with modified layers 3&4 (special characters, navigational keys and numpad) from the [neo layout][neo].
 In addition, an integrated IBM trackpoint is also supported, but any PS/2 compatible device can also be hooked-up to the controller.

 ![BlueCube](http://frobiac.github.com/adnw/img/bluecube/BlueCube-4-tilted.jpg)
 ![HyperNano](http://frobiac.github.com/adnw/img/hypernano/2-Final_top.JPG)